 My Main Page with Links to My Other Book Reviews

 by Anne Alstott and Bruce Ackerman

-A better title for this book would be The Santa Claus Society.
-The authors argue for giving an $80,000 gift to all non-criminal high school graduates at age 21, earlier if they go to college, which works out to a cool $255 billion a year annually when the book was written.
-In today’s dollars the cost would be over $300 billion from the federal treasury.
+A better title for this book might be The Santa Claus Society.
+The authors argue for giving an $80,000 gift to all non-criminal high school graduates at age 21, earlier if they attend college, working out to a cool $255 billion a year at the time of publication.

-They argue for funding their plan with a two percent annual wealth tax.
-Bad idea.
-Wealth taxes in general are terrible.
-They punish people who invest, provide jobs and build infrastructure while rewarding rich hedonists.
-Someone who works 60 hours a week building a small business gets stuck with several thousand dollars a year in wealth taxes.
-A professional athlete who spends his five million dollar a year salary on parties, clothing, jewelry and vacations is free from wealth taxes.
+Alstott and Ackerman plan to fund their plan with a general two percent annual wealth tax.
+Bad targeting.
+Someone who works 60 hours a week building a small business would get stuck with several thousand dollars a year in wealth taxes.
+A professional athlete spending his five million dollar a year salary on parties, jewelry, vacations, and gas guzzling vehicles would be free from wealth taxes.

-They offer little research to support their claims.
-They should have done some research on young lottery winners and what they did with five and six figure winnings.
-The authors think 21-year-olds will turn around after blowing $80,000 and say, “OK, I blew it.
+Stakeholder Society offers little research to support its claims.
+Research on young lottery winners, and what they did with five and six figure winnings would be important.
+Few 21-year-olds will turn around after blowing $80,000 and say, “Okay, I blew it.
 Sign me up for that $5.85 an hour job with 25 percent taxes on top.
 As for my pregnant girlfriend, I’m gonna put every single penny of my income toward our family.
 I sure am glad we set up our society this way.”

-The government has already given out trillions in unmerited gifts.
-Experience indicates that gifts do not make people stakeholders.
-It makes them lazy, greedy, hostile, defensive, resentful and alienated.
+The government has already given out trillions in unmerited gifts to various individuals, especially redistributions to wealthy individuals.
+Federal gifts did not make them stakeholders.
+It made them lazy, greedy, hostile, defensive, resentful and alienated.

-Welfare farmers are not grateful reciprocators.
-They are angry brats who consider themselves rugged individualists.
-The author’s plan would not lead to gains in “education, entrepreneurship and strong, stable families.”
-Most 21-year-olds do not yet know enough about the profession they are in to succeed as an entrepreneur.
-Sure, they could open hot dog stands on street corners, but we would be quickly saturated with micro-retailers and micro-retailing is not what spurs economic growth.
-Poor nations are glutted with micro-retailers.
-I am sure working class 28-year-olds who work 60 hours a week to support families, who never got the $80,000 gifts, will be pleased to see that their college student neighbors have brand new Porsches thanks to the government.
-They write that “Edmund Phelps is a kindred spirit.”
-I find that hard to believe.
+The authors' conclusions would not lead to gains in “education, entrepreneurship and strong, stable families.”
+Most 21-year-olds do not yet know enough about their professions to succeed as entrepreneurs.
+Sure, they could open hot dog stands on street corners, but we might be saturated with micro-retailers and micro-retailing does not spur economic growth.
+Micro-retailers glut the streets of poor nations.
+Working class 28-year-olds working 60 hours a week to support their families, who never got the $80,000 gifts, will be pleased to see their wealthy college student neighbors brand new luxury goods thanks to the government.
+The authors write that “Edmund Phelps is a kindred spirit.”
+Preposterous.

-The authors’ straw person attacks on consequentialism make Will Kymlicka’s look like nanodistortions.
-I know of no consequentialists on the planet who argues for the things Alstott and Ackerman claim.
-Even if they did, they are irrelevant to whether Santa Clausing, er, stakeholding is a good idea.
-Consequentialism would not gladly give $51 to a rich person rather than $50 to a lower-income person.
-Hello, anybody home?
-There is a thing called declining marginal utility.
+The authors’ launch numerous straw person attacks on consequentialism.
+Consequentialism would not gladly give $51 to a rich individual rather than $50 to a lower-income worker.
+Hello: diminishing marginal utility.
 Utilitarians do not say sending Jews to death camps was right because it made most Germans proud.
-Do these two authors have any idea how much suffering goes on in a concentration camp?
-Pride is miniscule on the benefit side.
+Do these two authors have any idea how much harm goes on in a concentration camp?
+Pride is negligible on the benefit side.

-In addition people who are proud to see innocents suffer tend to make life miserable for multitudes of others in the long run, something consequentialists abhor.
-Consequetialism does not have all the answers, but it is not the monster these two concocted.
-If you can not accept the fact that free lunches are not so free, you should not be writing economics books.
+Individuals proud to see innocents suffer tend to make life horrible for multitudes of others in the long run, something consequentialists abhor.
+Consequetialism does not have all the answers, but it is not the monster the Alstott and Ackerman concocted.
 Not recommended.

+My Main Page with Links to My Other Book Reviews